Jason-Teng/MethGET/README.md

 # MethGET

-A bioinformatics pipeline for correlating DNA methylation and gene expression
+A web-based bioinformatics software for correlating DNA methylation and gene expression.
+The web user-interface can be accessed through http://140.109.56.62:8003/.

 # Contents